 Most people recover from the flu without any complications.
 However, some develop pneumonia or bronchitis.
 Pneumonia accounts for most of the deaths among people who had the flu.

-The seasonal flu vaccine will protect you from the most severe types of flu.
+The flu shot will protect you from the most severe types of flu.